Task Planning with a Weighted Functional Object-Oriented Network: Task Planning with FOON

-A robot can use task tree retrieval to find the sequence of functional unit steps needed to complete a task.
-The algorithm originally proposed in \cite{paulius2016functional} considers the availability of objects in the robot's environment to determine the best course of action to take in achieving a goal.
-The knowledge of what is in the robot's environment allows us to select those steps that can be executed without having to worry about acquiring missing items.
-However, as with all greedy algorithms, this algorithm is not likely to find the ideal or optimal course of action.
-In order to find the task tree with optimality in mind, we would need to explore all possible paths to a given goal node through a similar procedure.
-This problem is similar to sequence generation problems in natural language processing, where a trade-off needs to be made between exploring all possible paths and finding a solution in real-time.
-The objective of the algorithm is to build a tree whose nodes can be explored in a depth-wise manner to find all possible combinations of functional units that lead to a specific goal, which is described by the tree's root node.
-We describe the steps as Algorithm \ref{alg:tree}.
+The naive algorithm only considers the availability of objects in the robot's environment to determine the best course of action to take to achieve a goal.
+However, as with greedy approaches, this algorithm is not likely to find the optimal course of action.
+To find the task tree with optimal success rates, it is important to evaluate different paths to a given goal node.
+The objective of this algorithm is to build a tree whose nodes can be explored in a depth-wise manner to find the best path of functional units with the best overall success rate.
+We refer to these paths as {\it path trees}.